Filippa Giordano: Musical success

 In September 1998, she released her first album Passioni with Italian pop producers Celso Valli (Andrea Bocelli, Eros Ramazzotti, Laura Pausini, etc.) and Marco Sabiu (Take That, Tanita Tikaram, etc.).

 In February 1999, she won the 2nd prize at the Sanremo Festival.
 Due to this success in Sanremo, Giordano performed at the most important events of the year, the David di Donatello Awards for the awarding of The Legend of 1900 by Giuseppe Tornatore, and on Donna sotto le stelle, a major fashion TV event.

 In August 1999, she released the international version of the album Passioni called Filippa Giordano.
-The record was distributed by Warner Classic UK.
+The record was distributed by Warner Classics UK.

 Rising to the top of the classical charts, she reached gold status in Japan and in Australia.
-She was the honored guest at the first edition of the British Classical Awards at the Royal Albert Hall in London.
+She was the honoured guest at the first edition of the British Classical Awards at the Royal Albert Hall in London.

 The same year, Giordano performed on TV shows around the world, such as Parkinson and Barrymore in the UK, the NHK Music Christmas show and Music Fair in Japan and the Lottery show on NDR, Germany.

 In March 2000, Giordano opened The Maria Callas Museum at the Metropolitan Theatre in New York.

-In May 2000, she was invited, at the direct request of HRH Prince Charles of Britain to give a concert for His annual "Prince's Trust Gala Dinner" and, a few months later, the Mayor of New York Michael Bloomberg organized a dinner at his house in her honour.
+In May 2000, she was invited, at the direct request of HRH Prince Charles of Britain, to give a concert for His annual "Prince's Trust Gala Dinner" and, a few months later, the Mayor of New York, Michael Bloomberg organized a dinner at his house in her honour.

 In October 2000, she won the annual edition of the "Echo Awards" in Germany in the category "Music without borders".

 In January 2001, she was invited by Mohammed Al Fayed for the opening of the famous "Harrods Sales" in London, coming after names like Cher, Sophia Loren, Raquel Welch and Christina Aguilera.

 In March 2001, during the Academy Awards in Los Angeles, she performed for Dino De Laurentiis, winner of the Thalberg Prize for his career.
 On the same occasion, she sang accompanied by Ennio Morricone on the piano, in order to celebrate his nomination for the G. Tornatore's movie "Malena".

 In July 2001, she was invited by Cristina and Riccardo Muti to hold a concert during the prestigious "Ravenna's Festival".
 In Autumn 2001, she recorded the love theme of the Italian movie "Vajont" beside Andrea Bocelli, interpreter of another theme.
 She was also the voice of "Aida degli alberi", an animation movie scored by M°Ennio Morricone.
 In the movie, Filippa sang a duet with Mick Hucknell (Simply Red).

 She is one of the artists (Pavarotti, Sting, Blondie, Dalla) to perform in the album called "Cinema Italiano", a homage to the best Italian movie melodies.